tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-how-wpzep-works.md

 categories: article
 ---

-"[IP Geo Block][IP-Geo-Block]" is the only plugin which has an ability to prevent zero-day attack even if some of plugins in a WordPress site have unveiled vulnerability.
+[IP Geo Block][IP-Geo-Block] is the only plugin which has an ability to prevent zero-day attack even if some of plugins in a WordPress site have unveiled vulnerability.
 I call it "**Z**ero-day **E**xploit **P**revention for wp-admin" (WP-ZEP).